Down the TBR Hole #155

 • Decide: keep it or should it go?

-My shelf is still holding steady at 1129.
-I finished a couple of books but also added a couple of books.
+My shelf is up a couple of books to 1102.
+I finished an audiobook, but I also bought a few books.

 This week’s books: